Boudadits13/EDIFACT/README.md

 -Create a PostgreSQL database.

--Import your data from an SQL file using a tool like pgAdmin.
+-Import your data from an SQL file `SQL_PG`using a tool like pgAdmin.

 -Configure the application to connect to your database by updating the db_config dictionary in main.py